 The Rundown

-“Merrick Grain-Free Dry Dog Food contains Omega -3, -6 fatty acids, flaxseed oil and sunflower oil.
-The ingredients are not just great for shedding but are also excellent for dogs with skin problems.”
+“Merrick Grain Free Dry Dog Food contains Omega -3, -6 fatty acids, flaxseed oil and sunflower oil which help to reduce shedding, and are also excellent for dogs with skin & stomach problems.”

-Best For Sensitive Dogs: Blue Buffalo Life Protection Formula
+Best For Sensitive Dogs: Blue Buffalo Life Protection Dry Dog Food

-“Blue Buffalo Life Protection Formula is great for dogs with shedding problems who can tolerate chicken.
-It is rich in Omegas, vitamins and minerals that also help promote healthy skin and coat.”
+“Blue Buffalo Life Protection Dry Dog Food is great for dogs with shedding problems because of its high count in omegas, vitamins and minerals that help promote healthy skin and coat.”

-Best For Seniors: Honest Kitchen Organic Dehydrated Dog Food
+Best For Seniors: The Honest Kitchen Human-Grade Dog Food

-“Honest Kitchen Organic Dehydrated Dog Food is great for active senior dogs with mild shedding problems.
-It has ingredients that contribute to hydration, which is good for aging dogs.”
+“Honest Kitchen Human-Grade Dog Food is highly recommended for active senior dogs.
+It has organic ingredients that contribute to hydration, helping to reduce shedding – perfect for aging dogs.”

 Table of Contents